thingsboard/thingsboard.github.io/_includes/docs/user-guide/rule-engine-2-0/ce-enrichment-nodes.md

 > **Note:** following message originator entity types are allowed: **Tenant**, **Customer**, **User**, **Asset**, **Device**, **Alarm**, **Rule chain**, **Entity view** and **Edge**.

 **Output connections**
- - **Success**
+* **Success:**
-   - if message originator's fields were successfully fetched and added into a message or its metadata.
+  * If message originator's fields were successfully fetched and added into a message or its metadata.
- - **Failure**
+* **Failure:**
-   - if message originator's entity type is not allowed.
+  * If message originator's entity type is not allowed.
-   - if unexpected error occurred during message processing.
+  * If unexpected error occurred during message processing.

 ## related entity data {#related-attributes}